CyVerse-learning-materials/creating-docker-containers-quickstart/step2.rst

   ..
 Tip::

-     A full list of docker commands and their explanation can be found here: |Docker child commands|
+     A full list of Docker commands and their explanation can be found here:
+     |Docker child commands|.

 ----